The Two RV Gypsies: Full-Time RVers

 roadside bridge and warning sign

-Standing on the roadside bridge and looking down from there into the water, the two RV Gypsies have to wonder why people took the chance on dieing by diving from this bridge or swimming here.
-Such a tragic loss.
+Below: Standing on the roadside bridge and looking down from there into the water, the two RV Gypsies had to wonder why people took the chance on injury or death by diving from this bridge or swimming here.
+It could lead to a very tragic loss.

 roadside bridge and warning sign